The mission of the Department of Health and Human Performance is to produce:

 Physical Educationteachers ready to implement “best practices” in health, physical education, and adapted physical education using the Wisconsin State Teaching Standards.

-The Health Promotion pecialist degree plan we offer as an emphasis within the Health and Human Performance major, prepares our graduates to serve as future wellness and fitness career professionals advocating for the development of positive health behaviors and facilitating preventative health care in private, corporate, and public wellness settings.
+The Health Promotion specialist emphasis within the Health and Human Performance major, prepares our graduates to serve as future wellness and fitness career professionals advocating for the development of positive health behaviors and facilitating preventative health care in private, corporate, and public wellness settings.
 In addition, many graduates of the health promotion emphasis also use this undergraduate degree in preparation for acceptance into graduate exercise science programs.